cloudogu/k8s-dogu-operator/docs/development/v3beta1_conversion_webhook_en.md

 `targetPort: webhook-server` (matching the container port name in `deployment.yaml`).

 It sets `publishNotReadyAddresses: true` deliberately: the apiserver calls this Service to run the conversion webhook, and on operator startup all Dogu resources immediately trigger a reconcile.
-The in-code comment flags this as forward-looking: *if* the storage version were ever switched to `v3beta1`, every one of those startup reconciles would need the webhook right away — but the webhook server takes ~5-10 seconds to become ready.
+*If* the storage version were ever switched to `v3beta1`, every one of those startup reconciles would need the webhook right away — but the webhook server takes ~5-10 seconds to become ready.
 Without `publishNotReadyAddresses`, there would be no Service endpoints yet, those webhook calls would fail, the reconciles would fail, and the pod could get stuck never reaching readiness (a self-inflicted deadlock).
 With `v2` as the storage version, most startup reconciles don't hit the webhook at all, so the risk is currently latent rather than active — but the setting is in place either way.